-3. Natural glutamic acid
+Natural glutamic acid

 A comparison of amino acid profiles

-Like many vegetables, meat or dairy products, yeast extract contains natural glutamic acid, a natural amino acid.
+Like many vegetables, meats and dairy products, yeast extract contains natural glutamic acid, a natural amino acid.
 Glutamic acid is found in every food, but it naturally occurs in higher concentrations in some food, such as tomatoes, cheese, cured ham, soy sauce and many others.
 The following diagram uses the examples of tomato paste, Parmesan cheese, pure beef stock cubes and yeast extract paste to show the presence of different amino acids in the respective food.

 Two facts become very clear: